capossele/SynchroniCityDataMarketplace/doc/installation-administration-guide.rst

 * The host and port where the Proxy is running
 * A valid IdM user with the *Seller* role

-To Check if the Business API Ecosystem is running, follow the next steps:
+To Check if the SynchroniCity IoT Data Marketplace is running, follow the next steps:

-1. Open a browser and enter to the Business API Ecosystem
+1. Open a browser and enter to the SynchroniCity IoT Data Marketplace
 2. Click on the *Sign In* Button

 .. image:: ./images/installation/sanity1.png